-Using Joomla’s Web Asset Manager joomla.asset.json for CSS and JS
+Using Joomla Web Asset Manager - joomla.asset.json

 Key Features of Joomla's Web Asset Manager

-• Automatic dependency resolution
+• Automatic dependency resolution and load-order enforcement

-• Minification and caching support
+• Built-in minification and caching support

 • Deferred and async loading for JavaScript

-• Versioning and cache busting capabilities
+• Versioning and cache-busting capabilities

-Setting Up joomla.asset.json in Joomla
+Setting Up joomla.asset.json

 {

-"name": "my-extension",
+"name": "my.extension",

 "version": "1.0.0",